rizwanahmed-44/Smart-Home-Energy-Monitoring-System-ESP32/README.md

 - ✅ Day 6 – Documentation & GitHub Repository
 - ⏳ Day 7 – Final Integrated Smart Home Energy Monitoring System with IoT Dashboard

+## Final Project

+The final project integrates the ESP32 microcontroller with the Blynk IoT platform to simulate a Smart Home Energy Monitoring System.
+Two potentiometers are used to simulate voltage and current sensors.
+The ESP32 reads the analog values, calculates voltage, current, and power, and transmits the data to a cloud-based dashboard in real time.

+### Future Hardware Version
+The simulation will be upgraded into a real hardware project using:
+- ESP32 DevKit V1
+- ZMPT101B AC Voltage Sensor
+- ACS712 Current Sensor
+- Blynk IoT Platform

 ## Wokwi Simulation Projects

 ### Day 2 – ESP32 Blink LED Simulation